mmomtchev/xc-db/README.md

 6. Import the wind

-    If you can use the provided GRIBs with data from ECMWF ERA5, you can simply launch:

-    `node build/back/wind.js wind.grib`

-    Otherwise, edit the extent of the area you are interested in in `config.json`:
+    Edit the extent of the area you are interested in in `config.json`:

     ```json
     "map": {